Derby Jackpot Mobile Redesign

 We had a really tight timeline on this project—a little over a week—knowing getting something new out to our users over the winter holidays would benefit both them and our company as long as we collected a lot of feedback to continue iterating.

 To begin, I had to create a new navigation system that took important in-game navigation out of the site's hamburger menu.
 Users would still have to use that menu to switch to different games, but sub-navigation would be moved into the game itself.

 I determined from months of discussion with users in the desktop site's chat, email feedback collected from costumer service, and watching users interact with the site that the most important items to include it were the main homepage button (with a countdown to the next race), a page for watching the current race, a page to view your most recent bets and their outcomes with a tap, and a chat screen that were easily accessible.

 With the new nav bar providing necessary context for where you are in the game site, and the bet types you can choose from above the fold and easy to switch between, it was no longer unclear how to interact with the homepage of the game.

-- Bet types explained when user taps to them
+Bet type instructions explained when user taps to them

-Simple indication of whether you've starred or won money on a horse
+Simple indication of whether you've starred or previously won money on a horse